yli-yanchen/technical-challenge-full-stack/README.md

 # Full-Stack Techinical Challenge

+## How to run the application

+To ensure the dataset contains information only from the last 7 days, you need to clear the existing data and regenerate new fake data for the past week before running the application.
+Follow these steps to start the application:

+1. Reset the database: `npx prisma migrate reset`
+2. Reapply the migrations: `npx prisma migrate dev --name init`
+3. Seed the database with new data: `npm run seed`
+4. Start the development server: `npm run dev`

 ## Description

 The overall goal of the technical challenge is for us to get an idea of how you approach tasks, your coding style, your organization skills, and your technical experience as a full-stack engineer in general.

 We want to be sensitive of the time you spend working on this, so we have designed the technical challenge to be a simpler version of a task an engineer in this role would be assigned.
 After we review the assignment, we want to invite you back and set some time to [discuss how you would approach implementing additional features](#challenge-review-discussion).